jatin96/Computer-Science-Notes/system-design/distributed-message-queue/distributed-message-queue.md

 ## Design deep dive

+- Design focuses on batching.
+Producers batch the request, brokers stored the messages in batches and consumers consume the messages in batches.
+- We want high throughput with persistence
+- Message are transferred from producers to consumers with no modification to avoid copying small data

 ### Data storage

+- System is read-write heavy
+- no update or delete operations
+- sequential data access

+Choices for persistence

+1. Database: It is difficult to find a database which is write and read heavy at scale
+2. Write ahead log: WAL is file which only allows appending lines to the end of the file.
+WAL have purely sequential access so the disk performance is really good.

+### Segmentation

+- WAL cannot be one huge file so we need segmentation
+- Only the active segment allows write request
+- Inactive segments serve read requests
+- If a server is inactive for a long time, we can truncate the segment to clean data
+- segments of a partition are arranged inside folders

+> Note: Sequential access of data makes read-write quite fast even on disk.
+Disk is usually slow when we do random access

 ### Message data structure

+The idea here is to avoid copying of data becaus at our scale it can be costly.
+The message has the following fields:

+- key byte[]
+- value byte[]
+- timestamp long
+- size long
+- topic string
+- partition int
+- offset long

 ### Message key

+- Messaging key is used to find the partition where the message should go based on consitent hashing
+- If key is not given, a partition is randomly choosen
+- User can define its own hashing algorithm as well for even distribution
+- Hashing algorithm will distribute messages evenly even if we increase the partitions
+- keys might not be unique

 ### Message value

+- this is the actual payload of the message

 ### Other fields of message

+- topic, partition, offset
+- We can find a message using topic -> partition -> offset

 ### Batching

+- Batching is very imporant in this system because of the scale
+- We can batch messages on producers and send multiple messages in one batch to save network io
+- We can batch messages while writing to WAL where we can write many logs in chunk.
+- This will increase throughput
+- There is a tradeoff between latency and throughtput.
+If we want to improve latency, we need to reduce the batch sizes which means we might need more paritions since more requests would come in

 ### Producer flow